DeckOfPandas/too-much-of-a-person/_blog/2019/03/2019-03-09-REVOLUTION-NOT-CUPCAKES.md

 header_image: "1-1.jpg"
 ---

+{% include blog_quotation_inline.html quotation_text="\"The point is not for women simply to take power out of men’s hands, since that wouldn’t change anything about the world.
+It’s a question precisely of destroying that notion of power.\"" quotation_attribution="Simon De Beavoir"%}

 Happy International Women's Day!

 We want revolution and not to be placated with cupcakes and capitalist sponsors selling us "feel-good feminism, that encourages women to invest in their aspirations, be empowered and 'lean in’” (Catherine Rottenberg, author of The Rise of Neoliberal Feminism).